 2.1.6.2 Appointment of intermediaries as indicator of child-centeredness

 Research pertaining to the impact of the criminal justice system on child witnesses and child victims of crime indicates that being a witness and/or a victim in an adversarial system is very traumatic for a child.
 In addition, children find it difficult to state their case.
 Different factors such as language development, suggestibility, age and developmental stage, the child’s personality, and the trauma caused during the incident play a role in the quality of the evidence provided by a child.
-Expert knowledge is thus necessary to elicit, understand and interpret the evidence of a child, especially that of younger children exposed to traumatic experiences.
+Expert knowledge is thus necessary to elicit, understand and interpret the evidence of a child especially that of younger children exposed to traumatic experiences.
 Therefore, special measures, such as the appointment of an intermediary, were put in place in the criminal justice system to support and assist the child during a trial and to prevent secondary victimisation as far as possible.

 Section 8(7) of the Schools Act provides that, if a child under the age of 18 years will be exposed to undue mental stress or suffering while testifying at disciplinary proceedings, the SGB “may, if practicable, appoint a competent person” to act as an intermediary.